3. Recruitment and Screening of Volunteers

 All Ongoing Volunteers must complete their SGGO’s online application form and are required to undergo formal screening, recruitment, and induction.

-When a Youth Member turns 18 and transitions to an Adult Member the following is to be completed within four months of her 18th birthday:
+When a Youth Member turns 18 and transitions to an Adult Member, the following is to be completed within four months of her 18th birthday:

 - a current Working with Children Check and National Police Check

 - completion of the eGuiding module: CSCF for Adults in Guiding

 - if they are commencing a leadership role – the eGuiding module CSCF for Leaders and Managers must be completed